inspiredware/node-hdr-histogram-napi/README.md

 - [ ] Modify the `Histogram` constructor so that it is completely compatible with the [native-hdr-histogram](https://github.com/mcollina/native-hdr-histogram) version.
 - [ ] Complete detailed verification on the code.
 - [ ] Generate configuration information to support [`prebuild`](https://github.com/prebuild/prebuild) for creating and uploading native binaries.
+- [ ] Build out unit tests.
 - [ ] Implement GitHub CI to `prebuild` for various architectures.
 - [ ] Generate complete documentation.
 - [ ] Publish to `npm`.